-(CNN)The pace of Covid-19 hospitalizations is surging across the US, with the rates for children and adults under 50 hitting their highest levels yet, according to data from the Centers for Disease Control and Prevention.
+Rates of Covid-19 hospitalizations for children and adults under 50 reach their highest levels yet, CDC data shows

 Every age group under 50 has surpassed its previous record of hospitalizations, which were recorded in the first half of January.
 The biggest increase was in adults ages 30 to 39 and children under 18, both of which were more than 30% higher than their previous peak, according to the CDC data.

 “During this surge of the Delta variant … we are seeing a significantly greater impact on our children and our teens,” Dr. Jim Fortenberry, chief medical officer at Children’s Healthcare of Atlanta, said at a news conference Thursday, where several hospital officials in the Atlanta area warned of the impact the current surge is having on their hospitals.

 Children’s Healthcare of Atlanta’s three hospitals are now seeing more children who have Covid-19 than at any other time during the pandemic, Fortenberry said, with 31 children hospitalized in total.